jjuannn/car-rental-agency/README.md

 This application was made with:

 * 🍀 Node JS and Express for the rest-api.
-* 💾 SQLite3 for the database where the data are stored.
+* 💾 PostgresSQL for the database where the data are stored.
 * ➰ Sequelize as an ORM.
 * 🟦 TypeScript for the static type definitions.
 * ⚛️ React JS for the UI.